 One objective of the Cornell Land Trust Bird Conservation Initiative is to provide funding to facilitate high priority, bird-focused conservation projects.
 Partners are encouraged to use the awarded funds to leverage additional dollars from community groups and other funding agencies, as well as create capacity to accomplish conservation goals.
 To meet this objective, we launched a Land Trust Bird Conservation Initiative Small Grants Program in 2017.

-Mission: To support land trusts and their partners in accomplishing bird conservation on private lands through activities such as strategic planning, outreach, habitat management, stewardship, and capacity building.
+Mission: To advise and support land trusts and their partners with capacity building and accomplishing bird conservation on private lands through acquisition and easement prioritization, habitat management and restoration, stewardship, and community outreach.